Cravity: 2021: Season 3. Hideout: Be Our Voice and The Awakening: Written in the Stars

+On June 30, Cravity confirmed their upcoming comeback and is preparing for a new album on August.
+On July 26, Cravity started teasing the release of their first full-length album, The Awakening: Written in the Stars.
+It was confirmed that the album would be released on August 19.

 On August 19, Cravity released the first part of their first studio album The Awakening: Written in the Stars, featuring the title track "Gas Pedal".
 They subsequently began promoting their title track alongside their B-side track "Veni Vidi Vici" on music shows.
 Within the first week after its release, over 100,000 copies were sold, making it the first of Cravity's works to have reached that milestone and the first to be eligible for Hanteo certification.
 On September 27, it was announced that Cravity would be releasing a special video for their B-side track "Veni Vidi Vici" on October 7.
 After its release, the group began a second round of promotions on music shows with the song.

 On November 20–21, Cravity held the two-day fan meeting 'Cravity Collection: C-Delivery', marking their first performance in a year since their solo on:tact fan gathering in October 2020.
 On December 15, the group announce the launch of the soon to be released Cravity character dolls where each member personally participated in the design.
 The characters were first shown through the group's fan meeting 'Cravity Collection: C-Delivery' held in November.